 With the fall semester quickly coming to a close, cramming for exams can affect more than bedtime routines (or lack thereof).
-Sustained hours spent studying and researching can have a significant effect on how you’re eyes feel, particularly when the work is performed on a computer or other digital device.
+Sustained hours spent studying and researching can have a significant effect on how your eyes feel, particularly when the work is performed on a computer or other digital device.

 Understand Digital Eye Fatigue